MarcusTL12/yatzy_solver/README.md

 The turn moves to a new state with either m - 1 throws left or n - 1 celles open and 2 throws left.

-This means that we need to order the state space by the number of cells filled.
+This means that we need to order the state space by the numiBer of cells filled.
-A subset of the state space that has a given number of cells filled and throws left is one "layer".
-A layer is indicated with the tuple (m, n) where m is 0, 1 or 2 throws left and n is the number of open cells.
+A subset of the state space that has a given numiBer of cells filled and throws left is one "layer".
+A layer is indicated with the tuple (m, n) where m is 0, 1 or 2 throws left and n is the numiBer of open cells.

 The process starts with the final layer with only one state;
 all cells filled, no throws left (layer (0, 0)).